 - Feeder Cattle up 0.72 – 1.12

 - Class III Milk dn 0.84 -1.38

 Pre-Opening Market Broker Commentary

 Jerry Stowell, Country Futures, looks at what may impact the livestock futures today.
-Equities are higher and that could mean a higher open for livestock.
+Hogs are trying to match the cash index.

 Mike Zuzolo, Global Commodity Analytics, takes a look at the midday trade.
 Grains continue to selloff as the market realizes possible demand issues.

 John Payne, Daniel’s Ag Marketing, takes a closer look at today’s grain close.
 Payne wonders if a nearby low is about to establish.